-Directions: For this presentation the entire Battalion staff has identified an area that needs improvement and will deliver a presentation.
+Directions: For this presentation the entire battalion staff has identified an area that needs improvement and will deliver a presentation.
+Presentation should not exceed 30 minutes.
 Their plan for improvement will state the issue, how they developed a continuous improvement strategy, their implementation process, and continuous improvement results.

 Cadet teams will gather data and complete research thereby demonstrating evidence of critical thinking, problem solving, and decision-making.
 Program instructors will provide Cadets a copy of Checklist A: Battalion Staff Continuous Improvement Checklist as criteria that they will be evaluated on.
 This checklist will serve as a self-assessment tool for Cadets.
-The Staff Battalion Continuous Improvement Rubric below will help guide you in evaluating their presentations.
+The Battalion Staff Continuous Improvement Rubric below will help guide you in evaluating their presentations.
 Using the rubric will also inform the JPA Report that you will complete and discuss with your instructors.